Why Your Yamaha Connext 7" Screen Is Delaminating — And What To Do About It Before It Costs You $11,000

 Will my settings be wiped during the repair?

-No. The repair replaces only the display layers (glass, LCD, digitizer).
-Your motherboard and all stored settings remain completely intact — exactly like replacing a monitor without touching the computer.
+No. The repair only replaces the display layers — glass, LCD, and digitizer.
+Your motherboard and all stored settings, trip data, and software remain completely untouched.
+It's exactly like replacing a monitor without touching the computer.

 How do I know which generation Connext I have?